Decorative neutral curve divider

 Example: "Acme Corp is a 500-person B2B SaaS company seeking an automated RFP response platform to support our presales and proposal teams.
 We currently respond to approximately 40 RFPs per month and are looking for a solution that can reduce response time by at least 50% while maintaining answer accuracy."

-2. Project Scope and Requirements
+2. Define Your Project Scope and Needs

 This is the heart of the RFP.
 Be as specific as possible about what you need, what's out of scope, and any non-negotiable technical or compliance requirements.
 Vague requirements produce vague proposals.